yhan337-alt/Making-journal/journal-pages/week-09.md

 After reviewing the NotebookLM draft, I wrote the following reflections:

 **What is working well?**
- - The NotebookLM draft clearly explains the overall structure of  the project.
-The relationship between the Black Box and the Transparent Accumulation System is well defined, and the core concept of “invisible participation” is consistently communicated.
-The project is also easy to understand because the future scenario, data sources, and participation methods are logically connected.
+ - The revised NotebookLM draft clearly communicates the overall structure and intention of the project.
+The relationship between the Black Box and the Transparent Accumulation System is well defined, and the concept of invisible participation is consistently maintained throughout the statement.
+The shift in the future scenario also strengthens clarity, as the project now focuses more directly on institutional recognition of silence rather than abstract technological surveillance.
+This makes the overall direction more focused and easier to understand.

 ---

 **What is missing or underdeveloped?**
- - The relationship between the sensory experience in the Black Box and the process of transforming individual responses into collective physical data needs to be explained more clearly.
-The reasoning behind why silence is considered a meaningful form of participation could also be strengthened.
-In addition, the blue/red marble system could be further developed in terms of the ethical and relational meanings it creates, rather than only functioning as a simple categorisation of experience.
-The description of the Black Box also needs clarification, as it should clearly communicate that participants physically engage with materials rather than simply “entering” a reflective space.
+ - The interaction flow between the Black Box experience and the accumulation system still needs to be explained more clearly.
+In particular, the transition from sensory reflection to physical decision-making is not yet fully explicit from the user’s perspective.
+The reasoning behind how silence is translated into a meaningful form of participation could also be strengthened further.
+Additionally, the relationship between the blue/red marble system and its social or relational meaning could be developed beyond simple representation to better communicate its conceptual depth.

 ---

 **What feels overly generalised or AI-like?**
- - Expressions such as “meaningful action,” “shifted perspective,” and “collective archive” feel too general and lack connection to specific design decisions or user experience.
-Similarly, phrases like “challenging traditional systems” remain too abstract without explaining how this is achieved through the installation.
-The term “measurable speech metrics” also feels overly complex and could be simplified for clarity.
+ - Some expressions such as “meaningful action,” “shifted perspective,” and “collective archive” remain too general and could benefit from more specific connection to the actual interaction design.
+Phrases like “challenging traditional systems” are still quite abstract and would be stronger if directly linked to user experience or design decisions within the installation.
+However, compared to earlier versions, the revised draft is clearer and less overly conceptual.

 ---

 **What do you need to research further?**
- - Further research is needed into data physicalisation practices that focus on silence, non-verbal participation, and sensory interaction.
-I also need to explore design strategies that translate individual emotional responses into collective data systems.
-In addition, I want to develop a stronger theoretical understanding of participation as something beyond speech or visible action.
+ - Further research is needed into data physicalisation practices that deal specifically with silence, non-verbal participation, and embodied interaction.
+It would also be useful to explore how participatory systems translate individual reflection into collective datasets in a way that is legible and intuitive for users.
+In addition, more theoretical grounding around silence as a form of participation in social and educational contexts would strengthen the conceptual foundation of the project.

 ---

 **One sentence commitment**
- - I aim to reframe Invisible Participation by understanding silence and hesitation not as absence, but as meaningful forms of participation, developing it into a sensory and physical data installation that makes invisible emotional experiences visible.
+ - I aim to reframe Invisible Participation by positioning silence and hesitation as meaningful forms of engagement, developing a sensory and physical data system that transforms unspoken experiences into a collective and visible form of participation.

 ---